slowernews/wisdom-tldr/README.md

 > *'Waiting for troubles to come to you will only multiply them and give them a deadly momentum.'*

 > *'Enter action with boldness.' -- Robert Greene (28th law of power)*

+> *'Go and do the things you can’t.
+That is how you get to do them.' -- Pablo Picasso*

 People procrastinate specially when there are no urgency/deadlines: the panic monster.